-The New Constellation (TNC) is a not for profit company registered in England and Wales with Companies House with registration number 12679092 whose registered address is at 71-75 Shelton Street 71-75 Shelton Street, London, WC2H 9JQ.
+New Constellations is a not-for-profit company registered in England and Wales with Companies House as The New Constellation Ltd with registration number 12679092, whose registered address is at The Old Church School, Butts Hill, Frome, England, BA11 1HR.

 This Policy contains important information about your personal rights to privacy.
 Please read it carefully to understand how we use your personal information.